 All assignments are graded using a rubric with points assigned for specific areas.
-Essays are graded for content, analysis, documentation, grammar, and mechanics.
-The Texarkana College point deduction scale is used for grammar and mechanics.
-(SEE BELOW)

-Essays will be marked for all errors and returned to the student within two weeks of when the essay is turned in.
+Essays are graded for content, analysis, documentation, grammar, and mechanics using the rubrics in the ENGL 1301 Classroom Packet.
+Essays will be marked for all errors and returned to the student within three weeks of when the essay is turned in.
 Reviewing the marked essay is essential for student success in the course.
 Writing can only improve if a student identifies and works on weak areas in his or her writing.